gerhardkurz/roboZen/README.md

 Basic and advanced policy examples can be found in the `edu.kit.robocup.example` package.

 ### Logging
-Robocup uses the [log4j](http://logging.apache.org/log4j/2.x/index.html) logging API.
+Cenrob uses the [log4j](http://logging.apache.org/log4j/2.x/index.html) logging API.
 The configuration file can be found in `src/main/resources/`.